raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Benchmark Model

 I plan to compare the performance of RNN (or LSTM: Long-Short Team Memory) with that of traditional approaches like Naive Bayes.
-I will compare the accuracy or mean-squared error of each technique to analyse which one is more effective and try to find out the reasom for the same.
+I will compare the accuracy or mean-squared error of each technique to analyse which one is more effective and try to find out the reason for the same.
 Also, this is a Kaggle problem and the leader board shows good success rate.
-So, planing to taget accuracy of at least 90%.
+So, planing to achieve accuracy of atleast 90% on the test data.